audienceproject/spark-dynamodb/README.md

 The following parameters can be set as options on the Spark writer object before saving.

-- `writePartitions` number of partitions to split the given DataFrame into when writing to DynamoDB.
-Set to `skip` to avoid repartitioning the DataFrame before writing.
-Defaults to `sparkContext.defaultParallelism`
 - `writeBatchSize` number of items to send per call to DynamoDB BatchWriteItem.
 Default 25.
+- `targetCapacity` fraction of provisioned write capacity on the table to consume for writing or updating.
+Default 1 (i.e. 100% capacity).
-- `update` if true writes will be using UpdateItem on keys rather than BatchWriteItem.
-Default false
+- `update` if true items will be written using UpdateItem on keys rather than BatchWriteItem.
+Default false.

 ## Running Unit Tests
 The unit tests are dependent on the AWS DynamoDBLocal client, which in turn is dependent on [sqlite4java](https://bitbucket.org/almworks/sqlite4java/src/master/).
 I had some problems running this on OSX, so I had to put the library directly in the /lib folder, as graciously explained in [this Stack Overflow answer](https://stackoverflow.com/questions/34137043/amazon-dynamodb-local-unknown-error-exception-or-failure/35353377#35353377).